 Is a web server responsible for hate messages posted on a client's website?

-In 2001, Richard Warman started monitoring the websites of the Tri-City Skins and the Canadian Ethnic Cleansing Team, two neo-nazi groups based in Southern Ontario.
+In 2001, Richard Warman started monitoring the websites of the Tri-City Skins and the Canadian Ethnic Cleansing Team, two neo-Nazi groups based in Southern Ontario.
 For a year, he tracked the material on their websites (Tri-cityskins.com and wpcect.com) and conducted an investigation to discover the identity of those persons responsible for posting it.
 In 2002, Warman filed a complaint with the Canadian Human Rights Commission alleging that Alexan Kulbashian, James Scott Richardson, Tri-City Skins.com, Canadian Ethnic Cleansing Team (CECT), and Affordable Space.com (the server) had communicated/or caused to be communicated messages over the Internet that exposed individuals who are non-Christian, non-Caucasian, or of "other" national ethnic origins, to hatred or contempt, contrary to s.
 13 of the Canadian Human Rights Act.
-The Canadian Press labeled this case as "ground-breaking" because it was the first time that a web server was found responsible for the messages posted on its client's sites.
+The Canadian Press labelled this case as "ground-breaking" because it was the first time that a web server was found responsible for the messages posted on its client's sites.

 - Is material sent over the Internet a "communication" within the meaning of s.
 13 of the Act?